 Yanagisawa Satoshi is a Japanese professional 5 dan.
-He will visit us as a representative of the Go organisation Nihon Ki-in.
+He will visit us as an official representative of the Go organisation Nihon Ki-in.
 Mr. Yanagisawa will also be available for general teaching.
 If you can read Japanese, you can read his personal blog here.

 Zoé Constans is a French artist specialised in illustrations and sketches for various events.
 Zoé began playing Go four years ago and drawing the players she met came naturally.
 She has made appearances as an artist at tournaments such as the Korean Prime Minister's Cup, Kido Cup, the Paris Tournament, and other local French tournaments.
 This is her second year in a row attending the EGC.

 In Pisa she will have her own artist's booth where you can meet her to sit for a commissioned portrait.
 You can see some of her artwork on her Facebook page "Zoé Gribouilleuse" and on her blog themed around artwork related to Go: https://zoesgosketches.blogspot.com/